zachariaswik/kaggle_twitter_competition/readme.md

 3. **Model Evaluation:** I used the F1 score as the evaluation metric since it is specified in the competition guidelines.

+Results
+My final submission achieved an F1 score of 0.79895 on the test dataset.
+You can find more details in the competition's [leaderboard](https://www.kaggle.com/competitions/nlp-getting-started/leaderboard).

+Discussion
+If you have any questions, suggestions, or would like to discuss the solution, feel free to reach out to me.
+You can also find me on Kaggle and connect with me there.

+Happy coding and good luck with your NLP projects!